Image Analysis FacilityHEAD: Florian Jug

 Each Human Technopole facility has specific rules and policies to determine access on behalf of internal and external scientists.

-Our first facilities will open in 2021.
+We are currently setting up our first scientific facilities.
 Following their opening, we will be sharing the rules for accessing our infrastructures with the national scientific community.

 12/2020 - Journal of Cell Biology